NavigationContentFooter

 What is a Load Balancer?

-Load Balancers are highly available and fully managed Instances which distribute the workload among your servers.
+Load Balancers are highly available and fully managed Instances, configured to distribute workload across a set of backend servers.
 They ensure the scaling of applications while securing their continuous availability.
-They are commonly used to improve the performance and reliability of websites, applications, databases, and other services by distributing the workload across multiple servers.
-It monitors the availability of your backend servers, detects if a server fails and rebalances the load between the rest of the servers, making your applications highly available for users.
+Load Balancers are therefore commonly used to improve the performance and reliability of websites, applications, databases, and other services.
+Scaleway Load Balancer monitors the availability of your backend servers via health checks.
+If it detects that a server is down, it rebalances the load between the rest of the servers, making your applications highly available for users.

-A Load Balancer can be used as frontend for any Instance type, even if they do not belong to Scaleway thanks to the multicloud feature.
+A Load Balancer can be used as frontend for any Instance type, even if it is not a Scaleway resource, thanks to the multicloud feature.

 Can I use Load Balancers with other products?